F5Networks/f5-aci-servicecenter/docs/faq.rst

 ------

-**Q. I deleted a application services declaration from the F5 ACI ServiceCenter application.
+**Q. I deleted an application services declaration from the F5 ACI ServiceCenter application.
 Why do I still see partitions in the declaration?**

 If your AS3 declaration contains “optimisticLockKey” mentioned explicitly, the AS3 configuration may not be deleted completely, even after multiple attempts from the application UI.
 However, the configuration gets removed from the BIG-IP device.